sleepymalc/pbb.wtf/content/posts/Marta/index.md

 2. [QSpaces](https://qspace.awehunt.com/en-us/index.html)

     Another powerful [Finder](https://support.apple.com/en-us/HT201732) alternative.
-It basically can do what [Marta](https://marta.sh/) is capable of, but with a better (well, complicated) GUI.
+It basically can do what [Marta](https://marta.sh/) is capable of but with a better (well, complicated) GUI.
 I still prefer [Marta](https://marta.sh/) after trying this, but definitely check it out if you're interested.